CHRISTINA KITSOS

 Board member

-Olivier Coutau has been the Delegate to International Geneva since 2008.
-He worked previously as an ICRC delegate for 15 years in the field (Asia, Eastern Europe, Africa and Middle East), and at headquarters (operations in Latin America and diplomatic adviser) before coming to work for the government of Geneva in 2005.
+After joining the Government of Geneva in 2005, Olivier Coutau became the Delegate to International Geneva in 2008.
+Prior to this, he spent 15 years as an ICRC delegate, working both in the field (Asia, Eastern Europe, Africa, and the Middle East) and at headquarters (operations in Latin America and diplomatic adviser).

-Olivier Coutau holds a Diploma of Advanced European Studies from the College of Europe in Bruges as well as a Diploma in Art Market Studies from the University of Zurich.
+He holds a Diploma in Advanced European Studies from the College of Europe in Bruges, and a Diploma in Art Market Studies from the University of Zurich.

 ANDREA AEBY

-Andrea Aeby is currently Counselor for Peace & Security at the Permanent Mission of Switzerland to the UN Office at Geneva.
-She is also in charge of issues related to cities and other local and regional governments.
+Andrea Aeby is currently Counselor for Peace and Security at the Permanent Mission of Switzerland to the UN Office at Geneva.
+She is also in charge of issues relating to cities and other local and regional governments.

-As a human rights, peace and global governance expert, she has worked for the Swiss Federal Department of Foreign Affairs, the Universities of Geneva and Bern, the OSCE and the Swiss Federal Department of Justice and Police.
-She has an extensive experience in political analysis and strategy, the development of diplomatic initiatives and the building of partnerships with State and civil society actors.
-She has first-hand experience in developing the Swiss Government strategy as Host State of International Geneva.
-Andrea holds a Law degree from the University of Fribourg and a Master degree in International Relations from the Graduate Institute of International Studies.
+As a human rights, peace and global governance expert, she has worked for the Swiss Federal Department of Foreign Affairs, the universities of Geneva and Bern, the OSCE, and the Swiss Federal Department of Justice and Police.
+She has extensive experience in political analysis and strategy, as well as in developing diplomatic initiatives and building partnerships with State and civil society actors.
+She played a key role in developing the Swiss Government’s strategy as Host State of International Geneva.
+Andrea holds a degree in Law from the University of Fribourg, and a Master degree in International Relations from the Graduate Institute of International and Development Studies.